Playwriting (M.F.A. and Certificate)

 The required sequence of courses is detailed below.
 Each term, a student is required to take at least one writing course and/or anchor class.
 More than one writing workshop/course may be taken.
 In addition, throughout the year, the Playwriting program hosts guest classes and workshops with visiting artists.

 Students are encouraged to take electives as audits beyond their required credit courses.
 Electives may also be selected from other School programs or from Yale College with the approval of the chairs.
 The program recommends playwriting students enroll in at least one course in Directing, Design, Theater Management, and Dramaturgy and Dramatic Criticism during their three years at the School.
-Among the electives for consideration are DRAM 66a, Lyric Writing for Musical Theater; DRAM 67b, Libretto Writing for Musical Theater; DRAM 350b, The Choreographic Imagination; DRAM 334b, Advanced Projection Design; DRAM 102a/b, Introduction to Set Design and Design Techniques; DRAM 141b; Law and the Arts; and DRAM 191b, Managing the Production Process.
+Among the electives for consideration are DRAM 66a, Lyric Writing for Musical Theater; DRAM 67b, Libretto Writing for Musical Theater; DRAM 350b, The Choreographic Imagination; DRAM 334b, Projection in Practice; DRAM 112a/b, Introduction to Set Design; DRAM 141b, Law and the Arts; and DRAM 191b, Managing the Production Process.
 All plans of study must be approved by the chairs.

 Required Sequence